nahuelfara/7dtd-mods/README.md

 - Rapid Recharger (required to repair the railgun)
 - Caseless Round (ammo for the railgun)

+### MoreHealthMod

+Changes Slow Metabolism perk to instead of slow food/water loss to give max health.
+Perk levels give 10, 33, 55, 87, 100 percent boost to max health.
+At level 10 fort you can have 400 hp.
+This is more important late game than eating and drinking.

 # OTHER MODS I USE

 ### LadderMovementSpeedMod